3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/databases/database-design.md

 Inside a database, we do basic actions like create, read, update, and destroy data – hey look, CRUD!

 In modern web development, there are different categories of databases – SQL, NoSQL.
-We're focusing on NoSQL because it typically get's paired with Node and Express, but we will talk about SQL later in the course.
+We're focusing on NoSQL because it typically gets paired with Node and Express, but we will talk about SQL later in the course.

 SQL stands for Structured Query Language, and it's a language used to manage and get information from what are considered "relational" databases.

 NoSQL means...
 No Structured Query Language.

 ## Why Mongo